MetPX/sarracenia/doc/mesh_gts.rst

 transfer several hundred messages per second, and we are not sanguine about adding payloads into that mix.

-In summary, without inlining, current deployment already achieve sub-second forwarding.
-Inlining is likely only practical with a fixed maximum payload size.
-That threshold adds complexity in the application, and adds load on the broker, which is harder to scale than transport.
+In summary, without inlining, current deployments already achieve sub-second forwarding using separate queues alone.
+If we wish to avoid re-introducing segmentation and reassembly, inlining is likely only practical with a fixed maximum payload size.
+Determining a reasonable threshold is not obvious, and once the threshold is established, one must ensure that high priority traffic above the threshold also transfers quickly, which means arranging for multiple methods to achieve performant transfers.
+High performance deplyments often feature brokers completely separate from the data transfer path, where the broker has a load distribution function, and simpler data transfer nodes do the transport work.
+A threshold adds complexity in the application, adds load on the broker, which is the most complex element and more complex to scale than transport, and may make the overall system slower.
 It isn´t clear that the benefits will be worthwhile compared to the overhead cost in real world loads.